Home Schooling Procedures

-Each student in a home-based program must be evaluated in grades 3, 5, 7, 9 and 11.
-If the student's composite score is above the 13th percentile, the student remains eligible for the home-based educational program.
+- Each student in a home-based program must be tested and/or evaluated in grades 3, 5, 7, 9 and 11.
+If the student’s composite score is above the 13th percentile, the student remains eligible for the home-based educational program.

 Options for Home Schooling Families in WPSD

-Homeschooling families are welcome to enroll in a number of choices available through Woodland Park School District including our Cottage School for elementary students, WPSD On-Line program, enrichment classes in our secondary schools, and extracurricular activities and athletics.
+Homeschooling families are welcome to enroll in a number of choices available through Woodland Park School District including our Homeschool Enrichment Academy for K-8 students, the WPSD On-Line program, enrichment classes in our secondary schools, and extracurricular activities and athletics.

 For information on the Homeschool Enrichment Academy or WPSD Online Program please visit the Online/Homeschool Enrichment Academy page on our website.